-I'm putting together my talk for WordCamp Edmonton on site speed and I'd like to give away a little thing I'm working on for my presentation.
-It's a custom dashboard for Google Analytics that gives you an at-a-glance view of your site performance.
+Dana gave a talk at WordCamp Edmonton on site speed in 2012, and even though many seasons have passed since then, this piece of code will still work well for you.
+This is a custom dashboard for Google Analytics that gives you an at-a-glance view of your site performance.

-To add the dashboard to your account, make sure that you’re signed into your Google Analytics account and click here to access it, then choose what profile you want to add it to.
+To add the dashboard to your account, make sure that you’re signed into your Google Analytics account and access it here, then choose what profile you want to add it to.
 You’ll then see it under Home, then Dashboards (on the left).

-UPDATE: I strongly recommend adding the following piece of code to your Google Analytics tracking so that you can track a larger sample of visits.
-If you get less than 10,000 pageviews a month, than I recommend setting this parameter to 100, to sample all the visits.
+UPDATE: We strongly recommend adding the following piece of code to your Google Analytics tracking so that you can track a larger sample of visits.
+If you get less than 10,000 pageviews a month, than we recommend setting this parameter to 100, to sample all the visits.
 Otherwise, 20% or 5% of your visits should be fine.

 - Visitor Caching Info: A comparison of load times for new visitors versus returning visitors.
 Returning visitors should have a slower load time, in theory, as their computer may have already cached important pages.

 - Load Time for Popular Pages: Load times for your top 10 pages by visitor count.
 This is a good place to start seeing what’s slowest and figuring out what’s on that page that’s making it so much slower than the others.

 - Load Time by Browser: This can help you identify any browser-specific quirks that can cause loading speed differences between browsers.

 - Mobile Load Time: Average load time for mobile devices only.
 This likely won’t show a lot of data unless you’ve increased the sample size as noted above.